The Right to Manage Gives Leaseholders Big Opportunities — and Big Responsibilities

-The Right to Manage was introduced in 2002 through the Commonhold and Leasehold Reform Act.
-The act gives leaseholders the statutory right to take over the management of their property from a landlord by setting up a special company.
+The Right to Manage process, also known as the leaseholders’ empowerment right, was introduced in 2002 through the Commonhold and Leasehold Reform Act.
+This act grants leaseholders the statutory right to take control of managing their property directly from a landlord by forming a special company.

 This is an important right for leaseholders, who do not have to get the landlord’s permission, prove that there is any mismanagement going on, or obtain a court order to exercise their right.
 But since leaseholders will be charged with some real responsibilities, entering into a Right to Manage is not a decision that should be made lightly.

 The first step in the Right to Manage process is understanding just what it is you want to accomplish by taking over the management of your building.
 You should understand that Right to Manage does not necessarily mean self-management, and unless the building is small, day-to-day management may be best left to a professional managing agent.
 If you are looking to save money, you should also understand that you still need to undertake long-term care and maintenance activities.